kalafut/kalafut.net/site/content/posts/happy-31st-birthday-jar-of-flies.md

 ---
 ![](/img/alice-in-chains-jar-of-flies-1.jpg)

 Alice in Chains' [Jar of Flies](https://en.wikipedia.org/wiki/Jar_of_Flies) is one of my all time favorites!
-It reliably teleports me back the mid-90s Lübeck, Germany.
+It reliably teleports me back the mid-90s, living in Lübeck, Germany.
 A completely different life.